 Contact Currently based in Cairo, Egypt Available for assignments firstname.lastname@example.org +201003515486

-Women of the South is a photo-story accomplished in 2018 in collaboration with Drosos foundation to document the life of women after escaping human trafficking.
+(2018) A photo essay accomplished in collaboration with Drosos foundation to document the life of women after escaping human trafficking.
 As economy decreases in the country - in rural villages south of Egypt women as young as 14 are recruited for human trafficking and prostitution in order to provide a better life for their family and siblings.
 Women are sold – usually multiple times – in a form of unregistered marriage to men from Arab countries (Egypt, Jordan, Dubai..etc).
 Some women get divorced and restart the cycle, other women become hostage in the mercy of their “client” and some other women take the courageous choice of escaping the never ending tragedy.
 To escape unregistered marriages means to leave your family and become socially isolated and financially independent.
 Culturally in Egyptian rurals, many women move from their fathers’ house to their husbands’ never exposed to work or education bound to social construct.
 Having choice becomes a privilege, and escaping becomes difficult, challenging and in many cases dangerous.
 This project documents the life of courageous women after escaping human trafficking.
 The story depicts their life making it on their own, starting a new chapter for themselves and their children.
 The story takes place in three villages south of Giza.
 Commissioned by and rights reserved to Drosos Foundation.
 Submitted are samples from the story.